uComponents/ucomponents.github.com/xslt-extensions/request/index.md

 ## Activation

 ### Version 6.0.0 (and above)
 As of uComponents v6.0.0 all XSLT extensions are automatically registered with Umbraco.
 Newly created XSLT files (in the back-office) will already contain the appropriate namespaces.
-For existing XSLT files, you will still need to add the `ucomponents.cms` namespace.
+For existing XSLT files, you will still need to add the `ucomponents.request` namespace.

 ### Prior to version 6.0.0